research

 In a test, researchers tried using electrical stimulation on the spine to help with depression.
 The results showed that this method works well, is safe, and could be a useful way to treat depression.

-Kate Yakimchuk spinal cord mental health depression treatment Psychology 19 February 2024
+Kate Yakimchuk mental health depression treatment Psychology 19 February 2024

 mirror